lbl-srg/modelica-buildings/userGuide/source/bestPractice.rst

 *Unspecified* means that no equation is declared for the initial value :math:`p(t_0)`.
 In this situation, there can be two cases:

-1. If a system model sets the pressure, such as in the model above in which ``vol.p=vol.ports.p=bou.ports.p`` due to the connection between the models, then
+1. If a system model sets the pressure in the above model ``vol.p=vol.ports.p=bou.ports.p`` due to the connection between them, then
    :math:`p(t_0)` of the volume is equal to ``bou.ports.p``.
-2. If a system model does not set the pressure (if ``vol`` and ``bou`` were not connected to each other), then the pressure starts at the value ``p(start=Medium.p_default)``, where ``Medium`` is the name of the instance of the medium model.
+2. If a system model does not set the pressure (i.e., if ``vol`` and ``bou`` are not connected to each other), then the pressure starts at the value ``p(start=Medium.p_default)``, where ``Medium`` is the name of the instance of the medium model.

-Since the model ``Buildings.Fluid.Sources.FixedBoundary`` fixes the pressure at its port, it follows that the initial conditions :math:`p(t_0)=p_0` and :math:`dp(t_0)/dt = 0` lead to an overspecified system for the model shown above.
-To avoid such a situation, use different initial conditions, or add a flow resistance between the mixing volume and the pressure source.
-The flow resistance will introduce an equation that relates the pressure of the mixing volume and the pressure source as a function of the mass flow rate, thereby removing the inconsistency.
+Since the model ``Buildings.Fluid.Sources.FixedBoundary`` fixes the pressure at its port, it follows the initial conditions :math:`p(t_0)=p_0` and :math:`dp(t_0)/dt = 0` that lead to an overspecified system for the model shown above.
+To avoid such situation, use different initial conditions, or add a flow resistance between the mixing volume and the pressure source.
+The flow resistance introduces an equation that relates the pressure of the mixing volume and the pressure source as a function of the mass flow rate, thereby removing the inconsistency.

 .. warning::